Recruitment

 Adding Skills to Seekers

-Belvak tracks candidate skills through a dedicated skills relationship.
-You can tag seekers with relevant technical and soft skills from a shared skills library, making it easy to search for candidates who match specific job requirements.
+Belvak tracks candidate skills through the shared skills library.
+You can tag seekers with relevant technical and soft skills from that library, making it easy to search for candidates who match specific job requirements.

 Tip: Use skills tagging consistently across all seekers to make it easier to shortlist candidates when new positions open up.
 The same skills library is shared across your organization.